halseyhutch/msp_data_pipeline/readme.txt

 """This project contains files that read, load, and update information for the HHS weekly data files and Hospital quality files.
-To run the files, enter python load-hhs.py 2022-01-04-hhs-data.csv"""
+For the Hospital quality, the files can be ran with 'python filename.py date datafile.csv', and for the HHS weekly data files using 'python load-hhs.py 2022-01-04-hhs-data.csv'."""